- 📖 Geeky Medics OSCE Book

 - Oedema: may be a normal finding in late pregnancy, but if widespread consider pre-eclampsia.

 - Conjunctival pallor: ask the patient to gently pull down their lower eyelid to allow you to inspect the conjunctiva for pallor.
 Conjunctival pallor is associated with anaemia.

 Position the patient

-The recommended positioning during pregnancy varies, depending on the patient’s current gestation:
+The recommended positioning for a patient during pregnancy varies, depending on the current gestation:

-- Early pregnancy – position the patient supine on the couch, with the head end of the bed elevated to 15-30 degrees
+- Early pregnancy: position the patient supine on the couch, with the head end of the bed elevated to 15-30°.

-- Late pregnancy – position the patient in the left lateral position (tilted 15° to the horizontal level) to avoid compression of the abdominal aorta and inferior vena cava by the gravid uterus (known as aortocaval compression).
+- Late pregnancy: position the patient in the left lateral position (tilted 15° to the horizontal level) to avoid compression of the abdominal aorta and inferior vena cava by the gravid uterus (known as aortocaval compression).

 Closely inspect the abdomen